 or BA 4095 Social Sector Engagement and Community Outreach Practicum

 Choose from the following to fulfill remaining Elective semester credit hours:

-Other upper-division courses may be used to fulfill Electives with advance written permission from the Finance Program Director.
+In Elective section above, other upper-division courses with a course prefix of ACCT, MATH, or STAT may be used to fulfill up to 3 semester credit hours of electives with advance written permission from the BS Finance Program Director.

 Both lower- and upper-division courses may count as electives but students must complete at least 51 semester credit hours of upper-division courses to qualify for graduation.

 1. Incoming freshmen must enroll and complete requirements of UNIV 1010 and the corresponding school-related freshman seminar course.
 Students, including transfer students, who complete their core curriculum at UT Dallas must take UNIV 2020.